 Good news: you don't have to hire a professional to install a home security system.
-Do-it-yourself security kits include everything you need to get started to monitor your home or small business — including motion and entry sensors, a loud siren and professional monitoring — for a reasonable monthly fee.
-Some security kits even provide smart home control, so you can tack on third-party accessories or set up automation schemes between the different connected devices operating in your home.
+Do-it-yourself, or self-installed home security systems include everything you need to get started to monitor your home or small business, including motion and entry sensors and a loud siren.
+And, many also offer professional monitoring, so you don't have to contact the authorities if someone breaks in to your home.
+Some security kits even provide smart home control, so you can integrate third-party accessories such as smart lights, smart locks, and smart smoke detectors.

 Our top value pick is the Ooma Home Security Kit ($180), which gets you all the basics, such as motion sensors and some integration with other smart home devices.
-However, there's no option for professional monitoring, nor does it have cellular or battery backup, which could be a deal breaker.
+However, there's no cellular or battery backup, which could be a deal breaker.

 The beginner's bundle is a bit slim in its accessory offerings, but you can choose from a host of other packages and purchase additional sensors separately.
 The only downside is that much of Abode's smart home automation programming takes place in a browser window rather than through a mobile app (which you can use for most everything else, such as arming and disarming the system).
 Round-the-clock professional monitoring costs $30 per month, but you can also get three- and seven-day monitoring on an as-needed basis for $8 and $15, respectively.

 Don't care too much for professional monitoring?
 The Ooma Home Security kit is very bare-bones — you get the hub, one motion sensor and two entry sensors — but you also get Ooma's robust VoIP service with low monthly fees.
-It's an additional $3.99 (or $4.99 without the VOiP service) to monitor all the sensors you like, and you can give access to anyone who needs to know what's going on at home.
-The one caveat is that Ooma doesn't offer professional monitoring, so you'll have to call emergency services yourself in the event of a fire or break-in.
-However, Ooma's app makes this process easy.
+It's an additional $3.99 (or $5.99 without the VOiP service) to monitor all the sensors you like, and you can give access to anyone who needs to know what's going on at home.
+Ooma also added professional monitoring (for an extra $14.99 per month), which was a much-needed feature.
+However, it lacks cellular backup, and doesn't work with Google Assistant.

 If you don't care too much about fancy home automation schemes like flashing bulbs when someone opens a door, the SimpliSafe Essentials kit is our runner-up pick for best DIY smart security system.
 In addition to having one of the louder sirens we tested (93 decibels), it's also stylish, and an included keypad makes setting it up accessible for anyone.
 And, the kit comes with more accessories than the typical bundle from competitors, including three entry sensors instead of the standard one or two.
 Additional accessories won't break the bank, either.